christopherdebeer/garden/docs/the-dark-room-problem.md

 You light the fire.
 The room warms.
 A stranger stumbles in.
 She can build things, she says — but she needs wood.
 A new tab appears: the forest.
 You didn’t ask for it.
 You didn’t configure it.
 The interface *grew* because you did something, and the system decided you were ready for more.

-[If you haven’t played A Dark Room, play it before reading this.
+[If you haven’t played [[A Dark Room]], play it before reading this.
 Not because I’ll spoil it — I will — but because the experience of the interface expanding under your hands is the thesis of this essay, and describing it is not the same as feeling it.]

 -----